DTBench: A Synthetic Benchmark for Document-to-Table Extraction

 \parhead{Structured Data Extraction} aims to extract structured information from unstructured data.
 Traditional information extraction (IE) decompose this process into predefined sub-tasks, such as named entity recognition and relation extraction, evolving from rule-based methods~\cite{LeeWWH13,AppeltHBIT93} to deep learning and pretrained language models-based~\cite{WuHW08,ZhengMD018,LiSZ22}.
 However, such pipelines are cumbersome to customize and lack flexibility for schema-driven table extraction, where target attributes may fall outside existing ontologies and required output formats may not align with predefined IE tasks~\cite{InstructIE}.

 Recent work explores the use of LLMs for structured table extraction.
 Evaporate~\cite{EVAPORATE} leverages LLMs and LLM-generated code to extract data from well-templated documents.
-InstructIE~\cite{InstructIE}, Lotus~\cite{LOTUS}, and PZ~\cite{PZ} prompt LLMs with NL queries to extract specific attributes, while Doctopus~\cite{Doctopus} combines LLMs with traditional IE tools to reduce cost.
+Lotus~\cite{LOTUS}, PZ~\cite{PZ}, and LiteCost~\cite{Litecost} prompt LLMs to extract specific attributes, while Doctopus~\cite{Doctopus} combines LLMs with traditional IE tools to reduce cost.
 However, these studies do not deeply explore how effective and reliable different LLMs are on structured data extraction, especially in schema-guided Doc2Table extraction.

 \down\parhead {Existing Benchmark Datasets} for Doc2Table extraction largely reuse datasets originally designed for table-to-text generation, such as Rotowire~\cite{Rotowire} and Wiki40B~\cite{Wiki40B}.
 These datasets contain short text snippets and support relatively trivial extraction, often reducible to direct text replication.
 LiveSum~\cite{LiveSum} is designed to generate summary tables from real-time competition commentary and primarily evaluates reasoning ability, but its domain and capability coverage are limited.
 InstructIE~\cite{InstructIE} and StructText~\cite{StructText} are synthetic benchmark datasets; however, they suffer from simplified schemata, trivial text–tuple alignments, limited validation, and do not comprehensively cover Doc2Table capabilities.
 More recent benchmarks, such as SemBench~\cite{SemBench} and UDA-Bench~\cite{UDABench}, target unstructured document analysis, yet still lack fine-grained and systematic evaluation of diverse Doc2Table capabilities.